- Not Too Tricky

 Roast peppers, one or two at a time, directly over the gas flame of a burner until outer skin is completely charred and aromatic.
 When cool to the touch, remove the charred peel from the peppers and discard.
 Cut a slit in each roasted and peeled pepper and remove the seeds and veins, trying your best to keep the pepper as intact as possible for stuffing.

-COOK THE IMPOSSIBLE BURGER
+COOK THE IMPOSSIBLE BEEF

 In a large frying pan, heat the oil over medium high heat and fry the meat until browned.
 Add the apples, pears, and dried fruits and cook for another 2 minutes, stirring often.
 Add the tomato sauce, ground cloves, sugar, salt and freshly ground pepper.
 Allow to cook for about 5 minutes, stirring constantly.
 Remove from heat and allow to cool slightly.